-Even if the relevant trade association can help, businesses should consider appointing a professional insurance broker because they have specialist skills and can save time and money.
+Even if trade associations can help, organisations should consider appointing a professional insurance broker, because they have specialist skills and can help to save time and money and improve the overall value of the outcome.

 Businesses that are choosing a broker for the first time should think about asking business associates for recommendations.
 There are many brokers to choose from and some specialise in particular types of insurance and/or different types of industries.